poljpocket/eventfrog-api/README.md

 ### Known limitations

-* You cannot filter by group and have pagination at the same time because Eventfrog does not allow filtering by group ID at this time.
-This filter has to be applied after the events are loaded and thus pagination would be filtered afterwards.
 * You cannot get all locations of an event (multiple are possible by the API).
 Only the first one is fetched.

 ### Known issues